TheRenegadeCoder/sample-programs/archive/i/io/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Io:

+- Extension: .io
+- Naming Convention: pascal

+For example, the "Hello World" sample would be named this:

+- HelloWorld.io

-The following list shares details about what we're using to test all Sample Programs in Io.
+The following list shares details about what we're using to test all Sample Programs in Io:

 - Docker Image: kraftdorian/iolanguage
 - Docker Tag: 2015.11.11